Betti Curves of Rank One Symmetric Matrices

 Note that for $t = 0$, $G_t(M)$ has no edges, while at $t = 1$ it is the complete graph with all edges.
 Although $t$ is a continuous parameter, it is clear that there are only a finite number of distinct graphs in the family $\{G_t(M)\}_{t \in [0,1]}$.
-Each new graph differs from the previous one by the addition of an edge.
-When it is clear from the context, we will denote $G_t(M)$ as simply $G_t$.
+Each new graph differs from the previous one by the addition of an edge.\footnote{In the non-generic case of equal entries, multiple edges may be added at once.} When it is clear from the context, we will denote $G_t(M)$ as simply $G_t$.

 For each graph $G_t$, we build a \textit{clique complex} $X(G_t)$, where every $k$-clique in $G_t$ is filled in by a $k$-simplex.
 We thus obtain a filtration of clique complexes $\{X(G_t) \mid t \in [0,1] \}$.
 The $i$-th Betti curve of $M$ is defined as